-While that previous quiz was focused towards employees, we didn’t forget about you!
-We actually have a question for you too:
+While that previous quiz was focused on employees, we didn’t forget about you!
+We have a question for you too:

-Do you need to hire someone to work on your database?
+Do you need to hire one or more to work on your database?

 Most likely, the answer is yes, so the question then becomes what kind of database worker do you need?
 If you’re unsure, let us help!
 Ask yourself the following questions to gain some insight on what position you should fill or who you should be looking to hire in order to meet your company’s needs:

 1. Do you have a database in place?

 c.
 Yes, but it’s old

 d.
 Yes & no. No one knows how to use it.

 c.
 Not sure, it is old though

 3. Do you have someone building your database?